 "I am not sure my problem is worth a sprint."

-"I do not want to buy another software tool."
+"I do not want more low-impact busywork."

 "I am worried this turns into a sales call."